jsmrtn/craftagram/README.md

 /usr/bin/wget -q 0 0 1 * * https://www.yourwebsite.com/actions/craftagram/default/refresh-token >/dev/null 2>&1
 ```

-If you fail to set up the cron, you can still refresh the token manaully, by going to the settings page, clicking the `Get Authorizaton URL` and following the steps outlined above.
+If you fail to set up the cron, you can still refresh the token manaully, by going to the settings page, clicking the `Authorise Craft` and following the steps outlined above.

 ## Using craftagram